MooersLab/biological-crystallography-voice-in/README.md

 ## Installation
-Each command is paired with the inserted text on a single line in a comma-separated value file (biocryst.csv).
+Each command is paired with the inserted text on a single line in a comma-separated value file, *biocryst.csv*.
 Equations, code snippets, and so on that span multiple lines are placed inside double quotes.
 You can upload these commands into your collection of custom commands using the **Bulk Add** button in Voice In Plus.

 ## Contents of the library biocryst.csv

-- Names of space groups that can accommodate chiral molecules (i.e., proteins and nucleic acids)
+- Names of all 230 space groups that can accommodate chiral molecules (i.e., proteins and nucleic acids)
-- Space group numbers for the space groups that can accommodate chiral molecules
+- Space group numbers
 - Software acronyms and their expansions
 - Light source acronyms and their expansions
 - Scientific society acronyms and their expansions
 - Journal acronyms and their expansions
-- Key equations
+- Select equations formatted in LaTeX for in-line and display mode
+- Select cctbx code snippets in Python
 - URLs for software
+- URLs for vendors

 ## Related repositories